 These recommendations are voluntary and do not satisfy quarantine regulations for ash wood leaving the quarantined area.
 These recommendations do not eliminate or take the place of any existing quarantine rules or regulations.
-For more information on requirements for wood leaving the quarantine, go to www.emeraldashborer.wi.gov, State and Federal Quarantines.

 Biology Underlying these Recommendations

 EAB adults can emerge from infested wood anytime between May 1 and Sept 30 to mate and lay eggs.
 For this reason, it is important to ensure that fresh and infested ash wood is not left at un-infested sites during this period to prevent spread of EAB.